openjdk/skara/README.md

 # OpenJDK Project Skara

+The goal of Project Skara is to investigate alternative SCM and code review options for the OpenJDK source code, including options based upon Git rather than Mercurial, and including options hosted by third parties.

 This repository contains tooling for working with OpenJDK projects and their repositories.
 The following CLI tools are available as part of this
 repository: